janreitz/unitlib/README.md

 ```

 ## Contributing
 Contributions, suggestions, and feedback are highly welcome.
-Whether it's adding new units, improving the library's interface, or optimizing existing code, your input can help make Unitlib a more comprehensive and user-friendly library.
+Whether it's adding new units, improving the library's interface, or optimizing existing code, your input can help make Unitlib better.